SEN Local Offer 2018 – 2019 – from the PARENT / CARER’S point of view : HAYESFIELD SCHOOL

 How will the school support my child to do this?

-Students who have SIS (Student Information Sheets) sheets are entitled to have their own copy of this information and can suggest changes to the sheet.
+Students who have SIS ( Student Information Sheets) are entitled to have their own copy of this information and can suggest changes to the sheet.
+The student is fully involved in writing a SIS that goes out to all that student’s teachers.

 6. What specialist services and expertise are available at or accessed by the school?